Sumerian religion: Babylonians

 The Amorite Babylonians gained dominance over southern Mesopotamia by the mid-17th century BC.
 During the Old Babylonian Period, the Sumerian and Akkadian languages were retained for religious purposes; the majority of Sumerian mythological literature known to historians today comes from the Old Babylonian Period, either in the form of transcribed Sumerian texts (most notably the Babylonian version of the Epic of Gilgamesh) or in the form of Sumerian and Akkadian influences within Babylonian mythological literature (most notably the Enûma Eliš).
 The Sumerian-Akkadian pantheon was altered, most notably with the introduction of a new supreme deity, Marduk.
 The Sumerian goddess Inanna also developed the counterpart Ishtar during the Old Babylonian Period.

 Hurrians

 The Hurrians adopted the Akkadian god Anu into their pantheon sometime no later than 1200 BC.
-Other Sumerian and Akkadian deities adapted into the Hurrian pantheon include Ayas, the Hurrian counterpart to Ea; Shaushka, the Hurrian counterpart to Ishtar; and the goddess Ninlil, whose mythos had been drastically expanded by the Babylonians.
+Other Sumerian and Akkadian deities adapted into the Hurrian pantheon include Ayas, the Hurrian counterpart to Ea; Shaushka, the Hurrian counterpart to Ishtar; and the goddess Ninlil.

 Parallels

 Some stories recorded in the older parts of the Hebrew Bible bear strong similarities to the stories in Sumerian mythology.
-For example, the biblical account of Noah and the Great Flood bears a striking resemblance to the Sumerian deluge myth, recorded in a Sumerian tablet discovered at Nippur.
+For example, the Genesis flood narrative bears a striking resemblance to the Sumerian deluge myth, recorded in a Sumerian tablet discovered at Nippur.
 The Judaic underworld Sheol is very similar in description with the Sumerian Kur, ruled by the goddess Ereshkigal, as well as the Babylonian underworld Irkalla.
 Sumerian scholar Samuel Noah Kramer has also noted similarities between many Sumerian and Akkadian "proverbs" and the later Hebrew proverbs, many of which are featured in the Book of Proverbs.